VollMich/MINI_ISA_ROM/README.md

 Wiretap's design is flawless except for the jumper table on the silk screen, which doesn't show the correct settings for the card.
 But his card works great otherwise.

 ## How does the address selection work?
 The rom is directly connected to ADR0-ADR14 (32K).
-The Jumpers on this card are connected to ADR15-ADR18.
-The pins in the jumper block are connected to ADR15-ADR18 left to right, the msb is on the right.
+The Jumpers pins in the jumper block on this card are connected to ADR15-ADR18 left to right.
+The msb is on the right.
 The pins are pulled up to 5V by the 10K resistor network.
 If you set a jumper, the line is pulled down to 0V.
 The jumpers are connected as follows:

 | Jumper (upper pin)| Signal Name| Connected to...| Used for...| Comment |
 |-------------------|-----------|----------------|-------------|---------|